 Finalists are recognized at the CECE Summer Meeting and award winners are recognized during the APLU Annual Meeting.
 Regardless of whether an applicant is selected for an award, case studies submitted as part of the application are published and promoted via the IEP Case Study library, an internationally recognized resource for strategies and promising practices in university economic engagement.

 Learn more about applying for IEP awards by reviewing the IEP award submission guidelines found here.
+The deadline to submit an award for the 2020 cycle is April 8, 2020.

-The next IEP award cycle will launch in January 2020.
 Questions may be directed to Shalin Jyotishi.